 The Isle of Man has moved to level 4 in the Borders Framework.

-This means that Isle of Man residents can travel freely as long as they have applied for a Manx Entry Permit, and return to the island following the completion of a Landing Form.
-The Landing Form is completed in online services, once you have registered.
+This means that Isle of Man residents can travel freely as long as they have registered, and return to the island following the completion of a Landing Form.

 For those individuals who have already gone through the repatriation process, but are yet to travel, you may now book your own travel and return home.

-I have a Manx Entry Permit (resident) or an Exemption Certificate (non-resident).
+I have registered (resident) or I have an Exemption Certificate (non-resident).
 What else do I need to enter the Island?

 Within 48 hours prior to your arrival you will need to complete Landing Form confirming your arrival details, where you will be staying for your 14-day self-isolation, and a health declaration.